Mawhaze/attdm/README.md

 ### Where i left off

-- working on the loot module
+- building a basic CLI to test functionality and trial out during a dnd campaign prior to the api being built.
-- add ability to pull a characters spells and link the ddb sheet
+- need to add loot tables to the campaign and build out pc loot selection function

 ### Stack